AnduroProject/rust-coordinate/README.md

 16-bit pointer sizes are not supported and we can't promise they will be.
 If you care about them please let us know, so we can know how large the interest is and possibly decide to support them.

-## Documentation

-Currently can be found on [docs.rs/bitcoin](https://docs.rs/bitcoin/).
-Patches to add usage examples and to expand on existing docs would be extremely appreciated.

 ## Minimum Supported Rust Version (MSRV)